ArnaudCalmettes/microsocial/README.md

 Also, not shown here:

+* Alice can't make a friend-request to Bob while there's already one the other way round: this avoids breaking the consistency in the database.
+A Tinder-like matchmaking system would be overkill here.
 * Bob can't request himself as a friend,
 * Bob can't make friend requests to his friends,
 * Bob can have only one pending friend request to Alice: